A gift only you can give

 02 · What happened in 2011

-When the tsunami struck, the villages above the stones survived.
-The ones below — where people had forgotten, or ignored what their forebears knew — were gone.
+When the tsunami struck, villages above the stones survived.
+The ones below, where the warning was forgotten, were gone.

 03 · A love letter across generations